Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which SAT review course is better, Magoosh or Kaplan?

-Though our team rates each company’s SAT prep course out very highly, we ultimately see Magoosh offering a slightly better prep package than Kaplan.
+Though our team rates each company’s SAT prep course out very highly, we ultimately see Kaplan offering a slightly better prep package than Magoosh.
 See our full comparison for details.

 What’s the difference between Magoosh and Kaplan SAT?

-Beyond the difference in pricing, we found Kaplan to offer better video lessons and prep books, while giving Magoosh the nod for having a better course curriculum, problem explanations and supplemental resources.
+Beyond the difference in pricing, we found Kaplan to offer better video lessons and prep books, while giving Magoosh the nod for having a better practice problem explanations and supplemental resources.

 Do both Kaplan and Magoosh have score increase guarantees?